Output-Oblivious Stochastic Chemical Reaction Networks: Proof of Sufficiency in Theorem

 We add a similar reaction when the line $L_{\lz}$ containing $M^{-1}(\z)$ is an upper boundary line, when an similarly-defined $r_2$ exists:

 This completes the description of the CRN.
 We need one more claim in order to complete the proof of the lemma:

 \begin{claim} When $Z$-consumption stalls, the deficit is nonnegative. \end{claim}

+The proof is found in the appendix.
 To complete the proof, we argue that once $Z$-consumption stalls, some deficit-clearing reaction will eventually be applicable, ensuring that the output eventually produced is $f(\n)$.
 If $M^{-1}({\bf z}_s)$ is on a fissure line then $M^{-1}({\bf z}_s)$ must equal $\n$, in which case $Y$-producing reaction (\ref{eqn:y2}) is applicable.
 If $M^{-1}({\bf z}_s)$ is on a boundary line then either (\ref{eqn:y3}) or (\ref{eqn:y4}) will be applicable once all inputs are consumed, since for some $r$, either $M^{-1}({\bf z}_s + (r,0)) = \n$ or $M^{-1}({\bf z}_s + (0,r)) = \n$.
 Thus in all cases some $Y$-producing reaction eventually clears the deficit, ensuring that the output produced is $f(\n)$. \end{proof}

-\begin{lemma} (Stitching Lemma) Let Let $f$ be an increasing function.
+\begin{lemma} (Stitching Lemma) Let $f$ be an increasing function.
 If $f:\N^2 \rightarrow \N$ is a finite combination of output-oblivious functions whose domains are grids, then $f$ is output-oblivious.
 Also if $f$ is the min of a finite number of output-oblivious functions then $f$ is output-oblivious. \end{lemma}

 \begin{proof}(Sketch) Let $f$ be a finite combination of output-oblivious functions, say $f_1, f_2, \ldots, f_m$, whose domains are grids.
 We first describe the construction for the case that the domain $\dom_j$ of $f_j$ is a two-way-infinite grid for all $j, 1\le j \le m$.
 Let the offset of the $j$th grid be $\offset_j = (o_{j,1}, o_{j,2})$.
 On input $\n$, our CRN $\C$ first produces $m$ distinct ``inputs'' $\nj{j} \in \N^2$ such that $\n \le \nj{j}$ and $\n = \nj{j}$ if $\n \in \dom_j$.
 From these, $\C$ produces $m$ ``outputs'' $y_j = f_j(\nj{j})$, using CRNs $\C_j$ for each $f_j$.
 Finally, $\C$ produces $y = \min\{y_1, \ldots, y_m\}$.